top of page

 Moving Out

-Camp was run by assistance board’s warden.
-While I was away, Nissen huts were modified, partitions put in to make one room family accommodation with cast iron cooking stove.
-Later on we even had cold running water and the sink installed.
-Gradually people started moving out to neighbouring bigger towns in search of work and then came the emigration to Canada, USA, and Australia.
-In mid fifties rumours started circulating that the camp will be liquidated so we must look for alternative accommodation.
-When you consider that all had arrived in this country with only clothing on their backs and the only work they could get at the start was manual labour, how did they manage to save enough, in at the most 10 years for a deposit on a house?
+In mid fifties rumours started circulating that the camp will be liquidated so everyone must look for alternative accommodation.
+When you consider that all had arrived in this country with only the clothing on their backs and the only work they could get at the start was manual labour, how did they manage to save enough, during a maximum of 10 years, for a deposit on a house?
 And that’s what came next – house buying.
 Those that in the end could not do it, were given council accommodation.
-Myself I moved out at the end of 1958.
-When exactly was the camp closed I cannot remember but it must have been in the early sixties if not earlier.
-Towards the end of the assistance board running of the camp our chapel was in the former sergeant’s mess, today’s Kirby Lane Club.
+I moved out at the end of 1958.
+When exactly was the camp closed I cannot remember but it must have been in the early sixties, if not earlier.

 The Polish Church

-In the early sixties the late Father Kotowski proposed building our own church.
-I think the plot in Sandy Lane was bought from the council.
-Plans were made and planning permission granted.
-Foundations were dug and concreted by community members.
-The building itself was done by a building company.
-Church was consecrated in 1963.
 We were lucky there was a vacant plot by the side of the church.
-I think also owned by the council, which we bought and built a Polish club in 1968.
+I think it was also owned by the council.
+We bought it and built a Polish Club in 1968.
 This we did from scratch ourselves.
-Today Polish community in Melton numbers about 350-400.
-I was asked to do this because I was here before it all started and after 50 years I am supposed to remember it all.
+Today the Polish community in Melton numbers about 350-400.
+I was asked to do this because I was here before it all started.
+After 50 years I am supposed to remember it all.

-Marian Wrzyszcz
+by Marian Wrzyszcz

 Copyright: Wrzyszcz family